Vadim2090/Grants-Program/my_project_name.md

 ## Project Overview :page_facing_up:

 ### Overview
-Metronomo is a cross-chain user growth infrastracture
+Metronomo is a cross-chain user growth infrastructure

 #### Problem
 We asked a bunch of web3 projects about their biggest challenges.
 All of them mentioned user acqusition as an urgent issue.